-- There are already a significant number of DTT products in use and being marketed within the UK that do not use the current Freeview trademark.
-Most significantly, BT Vision does not currently use the Freeview trademark on its current products.
-While their products are compatible with many parts of the D-Book standard, BT Vision has chosen not to incorporate full Freeview compatibility and certification.
-This choice does not prevent BT Vision from informing consumers that their products provide "access to Freeview channels".
-In practice, the only restriction is that they are unable to use the Freeview logo in their marketing or on their products and packaging.
-Similarly, Top Up TV did not originally use the Freeview trademark to market its products and services, although more recently Top Up TV has become a licensee of this trademark. - o In addition, there are also a significant number of low-cost receivers where manufacturers have chosen not to apply to use the Freeview trademark licence, to reduce costs associated with testing requirements and to ensure that the same product labelling can be used in other countries. - The BBC is not aware of any research which explicitly identifies the number of DTT receivers in circulation that do not use the Freeview trademark. - However, based on recent research carried out by GfK (and published in Ofcom's 2009 Q2 Digital Television Update) there are estimated to be a total of around 433,000 BT Vision subscribers using this service on their primary set. - o The BBC estimates that at least 3% of (the c.18 million) DTT households are currently using devices that do not use the Freeview trademark.
+- There are already a significant number of DTT products in use and being marketed within the UK that do not use the Freeview trademark licence.
+Most significantly, both Top Up TV and BT Vision have not applied to use the Freeview trademark licence.
+While the products they supply are compatible with many parts of the D-Book standard, these suppliers have chosen not to incorporate full Freeview compatibility and certification.
+This choice does not prevent Top Up TV and BT Vision from informing consumers that their products provide "access to Freeview channels".
+In practice, the only restriction is that they are unable to use the Freeview logo in their marketing or on their products and packaging. - In addition, there are also a significant number of low-cost receivers where manufacturers have chosen not to apply to use the Freeview trademark licence, to reduce costs associated with testing requirements and to ensure that the same product labelling can be used in other countries. - The BBC is not aware of any research which explicitly identifies the number of DTT receivers in circulation that do not use the Freeview trademark. - However, based on recent research carried out by GfK (and published in Ofcom's 2009 Q2 Digital Television Update) there are estimated to be a total of around 750,000 Top Up TV and BT Vision subscribers (excluding Tiscali TV from the quoted 860,000 figure) using these two services on their primary set. - The BBC also notes that Top Up TV has sold a large number of DTRs to households where consumers have chosen not to subscribe to the Top Up TV service.
+These unsubscribed DTRs provide full recording functionality for Freeview channels, and it is likely that there are a significant number of households where such products are in regular use. - The BBC estimates that at least 5% of (the c.18 million) DTT households are currently using devices that do not use the Freeview trademark.